warcade/core/README.md

-# 🚀 Rocket
+# 🎮 WebArcade

 **High-speed development framework for web and desktop applications**

-Rocket is a modern, fast development framework that helps you launch web and desktop applications at light speed.
+WebArcade is a modern, fast development framework that helps you launch web and desktop applications at light speed.
 Built with SolidJS and Rust, it provides a complete development environment with plugin architecture, real-time file operations, and seamless desktop integration.

 ## ⚡ Features